triplepoint/web_development_vm_how_to/development_vm.md

 # BUILD A NEW DEVELOPMENT VIRTUAL MACHINE
 The goal here is to build a development virtual machine that can support PHP web development.
-While I'm aiming to keep this as generally usable as possible, there are places where I install specific tools or configure them specifically to support my projects.
-Be aware that there will need to be some improvization on your part along the way if you want this to work for you.
+While I'm aiming to keep this generally useful to anyone doing PHP web development, there are places where I install tools or make configuration choices that specifically support my projects.
+Be aware that there will need to be some improvization on your part if you want this guide to work for you.

 The basic features of this environment are:
 - [Minimal Ubuntu 12.04 Server](https://help.ubuntu.com/community/Installation/MinimalCD) as a [VirtualBox](https://www.virtualbox.org/) guest